Naan Petha Magane: Plot

-Andal slowly starts understanding that her possessiveness towards Ravi is the only reason for all the mess at her home and decides to apologize to Uma.
+Andal slowly starts to understand that her possessiveness towards Ravi is the only reason for all the mess at her home and decides to apologize to Uma after a huge quarrel with her which resulted in Ravi leaving the house.
 However, it is too late as Uma feels dejected due to continuous nagging from Andal and lack of moral support from Ravi and commits suicide.
-Andal gets arrested by the cops on the grounds of suspected murder.
-At this point, Indra comes to rescue and appears on behalf of Andal in the court.
-Indra discovers a letter written by Uma stating that she is going to commit suicide and argues that this is not a murder.
-Andal is acquitted from the case but feels guilty that she is responsible for Uma’s death.
-The movie ends with a message that mothers should not be over possessive with their sons especially post wedding.
+Andal gets arrested by the cops on the grounds of suspected murder after being convicted by Varadarajan's wife.
+At this point, Varadarajan appears against Andal in the court as Indra comes to the rescue and appears on behalf of Andal in the court.
+Varadarajan and Devi discover a letter written by Uma stating that she is going to commit suicide and argue that this is not a murder.
+Varadarajan forces Devi not to reveal this during court; however, Devi, guilt-ridden, reveals the letter to Indra during the court and reveals that she did not see Andal kill Uma, angering Varadarajan.
+Indra then reveals the reason why Uma died was because of Andal and Uma's possessiveness toward Ravi and that Andal could have been more accepting towards Uma.
+Andal is acquitted from the case but feels guilty that she is responsible for Uma’s death as she weeps and refuses to go back to Ravi's house despite Ravi, Indra, Chinnakalpa, Chinnakalpa's son, Devi and everyone's pleas out of respect for Uma.
+The movie ends with a message that mothers should not be over-possessive with their sons, especially post-wedding.

 Soundtrack

 The soundtrack was composed by Chandrabose, with lyrics written by Vaali.